foobacca/reduce-django-page-size/presentation-notes.md

 TODO: more detailed instructions?

+- all give option of using external tools (mostly node.js/java based)
+- some have built in options

 ## jquery -> jquip

 - core jquip is 6.6 kB
-If you do need full-fat jQuery, use a CDN, and specify the full version number
+- If you do need full-fat jQuery, use a CDN, and specify the full version number

 ## bootstrap CSS